shephaliranjan/espresso-bootcamp/README.md

 Before starting the test investigate what kind of data the adapter holds in the unit selection dialog.
 You can write a failing test that will show you data type in the exception log.

 ##  Task #5: CursorAdapters and onData part 2:

+##### Disclaimer:

+The app does not and will not use ListViews.
+But there are a lot of apps out there that are still using ListViews.
+Understanding the concept of onData will be your introduction to the world of  adapters.

+This task is important from the learning point of view, but if you are frustrated that you can't see the results feel free to skip this one and ask for a solution from those who have done it.

 ##### Useful  material and links: